QuynhLeSke/Js_1/README.md

 ##### Acknowledgements

-localStorage : to keep data in myLibrary stay through page loads
+localStorage : to keep data in myLibrary stay through page loads storage event : auto load the second page with the same url

 ## Tic tac toe

 Tic tac toe project using modules and factory function.
-But 2 modules gameBoard and displayController can present the game well, so no need Player factory function

 ##### Difficulty

 I think this is a hard case for me, and a good chance to learn how to define needed function, make things work, follow the app logic in JS way.

-##### Fix

-- 'use strict' --> on fixing
-- Split tic.js into smaller modules with ESM --> on fixing
-- Update href/URL from /vendor to ./vendor --> fixed

 ## To do list